G-TAD: Sub-Graph Localization for Temporal Action Detection: Conclusion

 \section{Conclusion}

 In this paper, we cast the temporal action detection task as a sub-graph localization problem by formulating videos as graphs.
 We take video snippets as graph nodes, snippet-snippet correlations as edges, and apply graph convolution as the basic operation.
 We propose a new architecture G-TAD to localize sub-graphs.
-G-TAD includes GCNeXt blocks to aggregate context-enriched snippet features and an SGAlign layer to transform sub-graph features into vector representations.
-G-TAD can learn enriched multi-level semantic context in an adaptive way by looking at snippet features.
-Extensive experiments show that G-TAD can find global video context without extra supervision and achieve the state-of-the-art performance on both Thumos-14 and ActivityNet-1.3 under different metrics.
+G-TAD includes GCNeXt blocks to aggregate context features from semantically correlated snippets and an SGAlign layer to transform sub-graph features into vector representations.
+G-TAD can learn enriched multi-level semantic context in an adaptive way using stacked dynamic graph convolutions.
+Extensive experiments show that G-TAD can find global video context without extra supervision and achieve the state-of-the-art performance on both THUMOS-14 and ActivityNet-1.3.

+{\textbf{Acknowledgments.} This work was supported by the King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research (OSR) under Award No. OSR-CRG2017-3405.}

 { }